 Vicki Pollack, Founder & Director Emerita

-The Children’s Book Project is a 501(c)(3) nonprofit organization that helps children learn to read by providing free books and other resources to children and their shelters, schools, daycares, and community centers.
-Research shows that children to whom books are read have an easier time learning to read than those who don’t have this experience.
-In addition, evidence shows that reading aloud to children actually helps their brain development.
-However, many children in the Bay Area and beyond live in homes without books and attend schools and programs where books are in short supply.
-Encouraging reading is not enough when families do not have books.
+Children’s Book Project is a women-led, 501(c)(3) nonprofit organization that gives free books to children who need them for equity in literacy, learning, and life.
+Research shows that children who grow up with books have better literacy, numeracy, and technological outcomes than their peers who don’t.
+Studies also show that reading aloud to children actually helps their brain development.
+However, many children in the greater San Francisco Bay Area have few or no books of their own, and attend schools and programs where high quality books are in short supply.
+Encouraging reading is not enough when families do not have equal access to books.